Art & Design Curriculum Statement

 - Through wider reading in Art & design, children will know about great artists, craft makers and designers, and understand the historical and cultural development in their art forms.
 Through this exposure, children will produce work that is influenced by the best of the best.

-- Children will develop higher level thinking skills and skills for the workplace such as sustained focus/problem-solving/creativity/resilience.
+- Children will develop higher level thinking skills and skills for the workplace such as sustained focus, problem-solving, creativity and resilience.